-Teaching and learning is excellent, evidenced by our exceptional results.
-We are a small sixth form so you can expect to receive personalised support to ensure that you achieve the highest grade you are capable of in your chosen course of study.
+Teaching and learning is excellent, evidenced by our results and our ALPS 3.
+We are a small and growing sixth form so you can expect to receive personalised support to ensure that you achieve the highest grade you are capable of in your chosen course of study.

-We also expect students to work hard and learn independent study skills which will prepare them for life after school.
+We expect students to work hard and learn independent study skills which will prepare them for life after school.
 There is a designated, quiet space which students use during free periods for self-study.
-Our leadership development programmes build confidence and resilience in students so that when they leave Haggerston, they leave with aspiration and self-belief.
+Our leadership development programmes build confidence and resilience in students so that when they leave Haggerston, they leave with aspiration and self-belief to achieve well.